andothers/andothers.github.io/now.md

 # Enjoying:

-Playing soccer again - at least once a wekk
+Playing football again - at least once a wekk

 Trying new Vietnamese recipes